risk-first/website/thinking/Glossary.md

 ### Agent

 Agency is the capacity of an actor to act in a given environment.
-We use the term _agent_ to refer to any process, person, system or organisation with agency. _See: [Agency Risk](../risks/Agency-Risk.md)
+We use the term _agent_ to refer to any process, person, system or organisation with agency.
+See: [Agency Risk](../risks/Agency-Risk.md)_

 ## Balance Of Risk

-The distribution of possible returns, given the set of risks you face from your position on the [Risk Landscape](#risk-landscape).  _Main article:
+The distribution of possible returns, given the set of risks you face from your position on the [Risk Landscape](#risk-landscape).
+See: [The Purpose of The Development Team](../bets/Purpose-Development-Team.md)

 ### Feedback Loop